 Think Bright Colors

 Another way to add some bright colors is to paint a focal wall (or repaint a room entirely).
+Painting your walls with another color is a cheap project that will only require a couple of hours.
 This kind of home project is best completed in spring, too, as it allows you to open the windows and flush the room of any toxic paint fumes.

 Transition to Lighter Fabrics